Skip to main content

 Properties and Units

 If you’re not sure if you should set up a property as a single or multi-unit, consider what kind of reports you want to be able to generate.
-If you have a single-family home, but you rent it by the room and want to be able to see your income split by room, you need to set it up as a multi-unit property.
+If you have a single-family home, but you rent it by the room and want to see your income split by room, you need to set it up as a multi-unit property.
 Similarly, if you have a large property with a detached guest cottage but rent it all out to just one person, you should set it up as a single-unit property.

 Bank and Credit Card Accounts

-Adding your Bank and Credit Card Accounts to the REI Hub system helps you see where your funds are and track their flow through your business.
-In REI Hub, you can create your accounts as either Linked Accounts or Manual Accounts.
+Adding your bank and credit card accounts to the REI Hub system helps you see where your funds are and track their flow through your business.
+In REI Hub, you can create your accounts as either linked accounts or manual accounts.

-If you choose not to create any Bank or Credit Card Accounts in REI Hub, the default account for payments and deposits is Owner Funds.
-You can think about Owner Funds as your personal money.
-When you book an Expense paid by Owner Funds, the outcome is the same as making an Owner Contribution to a business checking account and then paying the bill from that account.
-Investors can still keep accurate books using exclusively Owner Funds, but you lose many of the double-checks and automation that using designated rental accounts provides.
+If you choose not to create any bank or credit card accounts in REI Hub, the default account for payments and deposits is owner funds.
+You can think about owner funds as your personal money.
+When you book an expense paid by owner funds, the outcome is the same as making an owner contribution to a business checking account and then paying the bill from that account.
+Investors can still keep accurate books using exclusively owner funds, but you lose many of the double-checks and automation that using designated rental accounts provides.

-In terms of transitioning over from another accounting system- if that Bank or Credit Card Account exists in your previous system and is still in use, it should be created in REI Hub as well.
+In terms of transitioning over from another accounting system, if that bank or credit card account exists in your previous system and is still in use, it should be created in REI Hub as well.

 Transactions

 Want to save a ton of time?
-You can automatically book imported transactions using Transaction Matching Rules based on the description or amount.
+You can automatically book imported transactions using transaction matching rules based on the description or amount.

 Loans

-Similar to Bank and Credit Card Accounts, adding Loans allows you to track the flow of funds through your business, as well as things like principal paydown and estimated equity.
-Before you can book a Loan Payment, you must first create a Loan account.
+Similar to bank and credit card accounts, adding loans allows you to track the flow of funds through your business, as well as things like principal paydown and estimated equity.
+Before you can book a loan payment, you must first create a loan account.

-Loan Accounts in REI Hub encompass both mortgage and non-mortgage loans.
-Creating a Loan automatically adds it to your Chart of Accounts as a Liability Account.
-If it is an escrowed loan, the Escrow Account is also automatically added to the Chart of Accounts as an Asset Account.
+Loan accounts in REI Hub encompass both mortgage and non-mortgage loans.
+Creating a loan automatically adds it to your chart of accounts as a liability account.
+If it is an escrowed loan, the escrow account is also automatically added to the chart of accounts as an asset account.

-Loan Accounts are not electronically linked in the same way as Bank and Credit Card Accounts, as Loan Payment transactions are typically already imported from the bank account side.
+Loan accounts are not electronically linked in the same way as bank and credit card accounts, as loan payment transactions are typically already imported from the bank account side.

 Property Management

 Many real estate investors utilize property managers or property management software that can receive funds and/or pay expenses on behalf of the property owner.
 While this can be a great help, it also carries the potential to complicate your bookkeeping and accounting.
-REI Hub offers Property Management Accounts to accurately reflect the flow of funds through these accounts in your Portfolio.
+REI Hub offers property management accounts to accurately reflect the flow of funds through these accounts in your portfolio.

-Property Management Accounts function as a clearing account between the tenant and your rental checking account.
-After creating a Property Management Account in REI Hub, you will see it available as a Payment Account and a Deposit Account.
-This means that you can book both revenues and expenses directly to the Property Management Account and then subsequently book the distribution from property management to your bank account.
+Property management accounts function as a clearing account between the tenant and your rental checking account.
+After creating a property management account in REI Hub, you will see it available as a payment account and a deposit account.
+This means that you can book both revenues and expenses directly to the property management account and then subsequently book the distribution from property management to your bank account.

 Handling transactions from your property manager or property management software in this fashion reflects what has happened in real life and makes accounting for net deposits, delayed payouts, and property managers who keep a running balance from month to month much easier.

-Booking transactions to your Property Management Account instead of one of your bank accounts does not impact your tax liability.
+Booking transactions to your property management account instead of one of your bank accounts does not impact your tax liability.
 A property manager receiving rent on your behalf is acting as your agent and is the same thing as you directly receiving that rent in the eyes of the IRS.

-All of the above being said- Property Management Accounts are optional in REI Hub, even if you have a property manager or property management software.
+All of the above being said, property management accounts are optional in REI Hub, even if you have a property manager or property management software.

 Fixed Assets

-If you have basis and accumulated depreciation information in your old accounting system and want to transfer it over, you need to first create Fixed Assets in REI Hub.
-You should create separate Fixed Assets for each Property and any tracked capital improvements (a kitchen renovation, a roof replacement, etc) that you are currently depreciating.
+If you have basis and accumulated depreciation information in your old accounting system and want to transfer it over, you need to first create fixed assets in REI Hub.
+You should create separate fixed assets for each property and any tracked capital improvements (a kitchen renovation, a roof replacement, etc.) that you are currently depreciating.

-After the Fixed Asset has been created, enter the transactions that comprise the Asset.
-For transitioning accounting systems, you will use the Opening Balance transaction type to set balances for accounts like Buildings (depreciable basis), Land (non-depreciable basis), and Accumulated Depreciation.
+After the fixed asset has been created, enter the transactions that comprise the asset.
+For transitioning accounting systems, you will use the opening balance transaction type to set balances for accounts like buildings (depreciable basis), land (non-depreciable basis), and accumulated depreciation.
 More on that below!

 Fixed Assets created during your current accounting period (like a recent property purchase) will be handled slightly differently than those being transitioned over from your previous system.
 To properly enter a recent property purchase, a journal entry should be created based on the closing statement.
-This entry sets the property basis and also reflects transactions that flow through to your operational P&L. An ongoing renovation might require a series of Capital Improvement transactions as bills are paid.
+This entry sets the property basis and also reflects transactions that flow through to your operational P&L. An ongoing renovation might require a series of capital improvement transactions as bills are paid.

 After creation, you’ll depreciate fixed assets over their useful life, lowering their recorded value in your books.
 Most investors record a single annual depreciation entry for each asset.